josephWoodland/beer.com/README.md

 - Adobe font Typekit - I used Adobe font library for the font family on the website.

-- Google fonts - I used the google fonts for one of the font families on the website
+- Google fonts - I used the google fonts for one of the font families on the website.

 ## CSS Pseudo-classes

 - Hover: I used the hover class to change the state of various items over the page, all buttons, and icons.
-This helps identify to the website visitor that the user can interact with this object.
+This is a familar convetion that signals to the site visitor the interactive site elements/features they can engage with.

 - Active: I used the active class to change some CSS properties of an object to indicate to the visitors that this object has been interacted with.

-- Focus: I used the focus class to help potential visitors to the website who need extra accessibly help to navigate through the website.
+- Focus: I used the focus class to visitors to the website who need extra accessibly support when navigating the website.

 - Target: I used the target class to activate the modal on the interaction of the profile icon.

 ## Software Used

-- Git - Was used to managing the different versions of my project and used different branches to test and to add new features/sections to the website.
-Once these have been tested they are then merged into the master branch and then using Git Desktop pushed to the Git Hub repository.
+- Git - Was used to manage the different versions of my project, using different branches to test and add new features/sections to the website.
+Once tested they were then merged into the master branch and then, using Git Desktop pushed to the Git Hub repository.

-- Git Desktop - I used this to easily manage commits and oush them to the GitHub repository
+- Git Desktop - I used this to manage commits and push them to the GitHub repository

 - GitHub - I used GitHub to store the version of the project remotely.

 - Adobe XD - I used XD to create and build the wireframes, to design some of the unique icons on the page and the unique color patterns on the page.

-- Photoshop - I used photoshop to edit the hero image on the page, I used some filters on the image to create the cartoon effect on the image.
+- Photoshop - I used photoshop to edit the hero image on the page, I used some filters on the image to create the illustrated filter effect on the image.

 ## Online resources